Conditions

 Rehabilitation for fibromyalgia will look different for everyone, but it should always focus on reducing any risk factors, e.g. losing weight, eating a healthier diet, promoting a healthy lifestyle and general exercise (1).

-Below are three rehabilitation programmes created by our specialist musculoskeletal physiotherapists targeted at improving general function and decreasing pain associated with fibromyalgia.
+Below are tw0 rehabilitation programmes created by our specialist musculoskeletal physiotherapists targeted at improving general function and decreasing pain associated with fibromyalgia.
 However, these programmes are only a starting point and may need to be adapted to meet your specific needs and goals.

-9. Fibromyalgia Rehabilitation Plans
+9. Fibromyalgia

 These are some simple, total body exercises that help promote the movement of multiple joints.
 Depending on the location of your pain, you can choose to make these movements more specific to that area, such as gentle movement of the neck, shoulders or low back.
 The aim of these exercises is to encourage natural movement, promote muscle and joint range of motion, and reduce pain and stiffness.
 Pain should not exceed 5/10 on your perceived pain scale whilst completing this exercise programme.